tsz-tsz/work-resumption/README.md

   trend.py: calculate the trend of each pixel in nighttime lights images
   Mosaic.py: raster mosaic
   resume_rate.py：calculate work resumption index based on nighttime lights data
+  note: Some operations are done using arcgis 10.6 software